elhoussine/stockY/README.md

 ### Credit
 - Images are property of StockX
-- StockX does not sell any products or merchandise and is intended for display purposes only
+- StockY does not sell any products or merchandise and is intended for display purposes only
-- Improved search functionality (trim whitespace and search for individual keywords)